|Website:||website containing additional information|

 This is the starting and obligatory course for the Business Informatics (MBI) programme as well as the Applied Data Science profile.
 As such, its primary objective is to inspire and introduce you to the exciting domain of Applied Data Science.
 At the end of this course, you will be able to:

-To help you complete the assignments, this class is also supported by the DataCamp learning platform for R, Python and SQL and more, through a combination of short expert videos and hands-on-the-keyboard exercises.
+To help you complete the assignments, this class is also supported by the DataCamp learning platform for Python, SQL and more, through a combination of short expert videos and hands-on-the-keyboard exercises.

 |Exam form:||The final grade will be determined based on the following course components:

 [C] Optional bonus (or penalty) for extraordinary (or poor) participation/performance